obsyhub/Samp/README.md

 - `Star` - rbxassetid://10723424505
 - `Box` - rbxassetid://10723346959

- you can also add some by changing Icon ="rbxassetid://yourtextureid"
+ you can also add some (luicide icons) by changing Icon = "rbxassetid://yourtextureid"

 ---